chrizzo-hb/knulli-bezels/README.md

 }
 ```

+### Example: Replacing the GBA bezel decoration with a GBA SP variant

+While the default GBA bezel works fine for most devices, users of clamshell devices, e.g., the Anbernic RG35XX SP, obviously prefer a GBA SP variant for their handhelds.
+Consequently, `default-knulli` comes with an SP variant for 640x480 displays.

+You can use the customization options as explained above to **override** the default GBA bezel with a GBA SP bezel:

+* On your KNULLI device, select *DEFAULT-KNULLI* in the *Decorations* subsection of the *Game Settings*
+* Create a new folder `default-knulli` inside your `decorations` folder
+* Create a new folder `systems` inside the `default-knulli` folder
+* Download the [gba-alt-640x480.png](https://github.com/chrizzo-hb/knulli-bezels/blob/main/default-knulli/systems/gba-alt-640x480.png) bezel image from this repository
+* Download the [gba-640x480.info](https://github.com/chrizzo-hb/knulli-bezels/blob/main/default-knulli/systems/gba-640x480.info) bezel info file from this repository
+* Copy both files to your new `decorations/default-knulli/systems` folder
+* Make sure to **rename** `gba-alt-640x480.png` to `gba-640x480.png`!

+Now launch a GBA game and be amazed that your original GBA bezel has been replaced by the SP variant!

 ## Contribution

 If you want to propose additions or changes to this bezel set, feel free to hand in a pull request anytime!
 However, please be aware that any bezel that might not match the overall theme of the set might be rejected.
 If you hand in a pull-request, make sure to add licensing information and links to the sources of the proposed bezels.